szmarczak/cacheable-lookup/README.md

 #### queryAndCache(hostname)

 An asynchronous function which makes two DNS queries: A and AAAA.
-The result is cached.<br>
+The result is cached.\
 This is used by `query(hostname)` if no entry in the database is present.

 Returns an array of objects with `address`, `family`, `ttl` and `expires` properties.